Vaishnavi57/Predicting-Taxi-Fares-using-BigQuery-ML/README.md

-## Objective:
+## **Objective**

-<p>Predict taxi fares in New York City using BigQuery ML.</p>
+- Predict taxi fares in New York City using **BigQuery ML**.

-<p>Build a predictive model based on historical NYC taxi trip data.</p>
+- Build a predictive model based on historical NYC taxi trip data.

-<p>Use key features like time of day, pickup and dropoff locations, and passenger count.<p>
+- Use key features like:
+  - Time of day
+  - Pickup and dropoff locations
+  - Passenger count

-<p>Improve fare prediction accuracy through data preprocessing and model tuning.<p>
+- Improve fare prediction accuracy through:
+  - Data preprocessing
+  - Model tuning

-<p>Provide a foundation for more complex systems such as dynamic pricing, route optimization, and real-time fare prediction for ride-hailing services.</p>
+- Provide a foundation for more complex systems such as:
+  - Dynamic pricing
+  - Route optimization
+  - Real-time fare prediction for ride-hailing services